pessimism/TronxyX1/README.md

 Models - Model files for the factory demo part, useful calibration items and upgrade parts specific to the printer

 Profiles - Printer and Filament configuration profiles I have built and found to work well with my particular setup.

+## Bed Adhesion

+I had difficulty with adhesion with the bare Garolite build plate and Sunlu PLA+.
+I added a layer of inexpensive 3M green painter's tape locally purchased and had much better results.